dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

-DartPad enhances a traditional tutorial through its ability to support [guided discovery learning,][guided discovery learning] a recognized learning approach that calls for a balance between the student’s freedom of exploration and the teacher’s scaffolding of the learning process.
+DartPad enhances a traditional tutorial through its ability to support [guided discovery learning,][guided discovery learning] a recognized learning approach that calls for a balance between the student's freedom of exploration and the teacher's scaffolding of the learning process.

 Past research ([Mayer, Richard E., 2004][]) suggested that guided discovery learning was more effective than